 - The RE27 is a bit more colored overall.

-- The RE27 may bring out the high end and has a little more power.
+- The RE27 may bring out the high-end and has a little more power.
 It is said to be brighter and more pronounced.
-Some people claim this gives it a forced sound at the top, with a sucked out mid-range, rendering it rather dull.
+Some people claim this gives it a forced sound at the top, with sucked-out mid-range, rendering it rather dull.

 Think about the type of sound you want before purchasing either of these.
 If you need a brighter sound and have a heavier voice, the RE27 may be your boy.
-If you prefer a darker, flatter, more radio type sound, the RE20 is a beast.
-It’s much more flexible due to it’s neutral response.
-It really comes down to preference, and if you’re willing to spend that extra dough on a slightly upgraded model.
+If you prefer a darker, flatter, more radio-type sound, the RE20 is a beast.
+It’s much more flexible due to its neutral response.
+It really comes down to preference, and if you need the added features that the upgraded model provides.
 The RE20 is my choice because of two things: 1) It’s easier to EQ, and you will do less EQ’ing with it overall.
 2) I’m an original type of fella.
-I want to hear the first that came along, and in this case that’s the RE20.
+I want to hear the first that came along, and in this case, that’s the RE20.

 Now I do believe the top 3 dynamic microphones goes like this:

 - Shure SM7B – More versatile.
 Better on vocals.

 - Electrovoice RE20 – Broadcast standard.

 CLICK HERE TO LEARN MORE ABOUT THE HEIL PR40 vs. SHURE SM7B!!

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this article on the Electrovoice RE20 vs. RE27.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!